boardroom-inc/stateless/docs/other/funds/geco.md

-title: Gnosis Ecosystem Fund - EthHub
+title: Gnosis Ecosystem Fund - stateless

 description: The Gnosis Ecosystem Fund empowers teams to drive the global adoption of decentralized application.